-As organisations make difficult decisions to navigate through economic recovery, many employees are struggling with additional anxiety and stress.
-There are affordable solutions out there that can help support employee wellbeing and protect company culture.
+As organisations make difficult decisions to navigate through economic recovery, many employees are continuing to struggle with additional anxiety and stress.
+We want to make clear that there are affordable solutions out there that can help support employee wellbeing and protect company culture.

 ANXIETY IN THE WORKPLACE

-At the start of the pandemic, we looked at how the shared moment of anxiety could be a chance to break down the taboo of mental health, to find out more click here.
+At the start of the pandemic, we looked at how to protect your employee’s mental health in the face of COVID-19, to find out more click here.
 To further these conversations, we then examined how employers can help reduce employee anxiety when returning to work, you can read the findings here.
-To further delve into this topic we conducted our own poll, have a look at the results here.
+To understand this topic further we conducted our own poll, have a look at the results here.

 The outcome of all the above has left England’s 54 specialists NHS mental health trusts struggling to cope raising the question that organisations need to do more to look after the wellbeing of their employees.
 It is not simply an ethical decision, as there is a strong connection between employee wellbeing and company performance.

 A recent CIPD survey found that mental ill-health and stress were the top two causes of long term absence in UK workplaces and ultimately a big reason for why employees quit their jobs.
 Whilst redundancies are obviously hugely stressful for the people being let go, the staff who remain have the added pressure of picking up extra work and rebounding from the loss of friends and colleagues.
 This problem of stress and anxiety is a cultural issue, and sadly will not simply go away without people being encouraged to seek available support.